Kerry Bursey

-He regularly works as a soloist with early music groups such as Ensemble Caprice, Studio de musique ancienne de Montréal, Harmonie des Saisons, Theatre of Early Music, les Idées Heureuses, la Nef, Pallade Musica, Infusion Baroque and Clavecin en Concert.
+He regularly works as a tenor soloist or instrumentalist with Canadian early music ensembles such as l’Harmonie des Saisons, Ensemble Caprice, Studio de musique ancienne de Montréal, the Toronto Consort, Theatre of Early Music, Rosa Barroca, les Idées Heureuses, la Nef, Pallade Musica, Infusion Baroque and Clavecin en Concert.
 He tours internationally with his ensemble, Ménestrel, co-founded with soprano Janelle Lucyk.
-He is a member of Quartom, the leading classical vocal quartet in Québec.
+They notably completed a pancanadian tour of all of provinces and territories in 2024.

 Kerry is frequently hired as a session musician and creative collaborator because of his broad musical output, from pop to video games.
 He composed and performed the soundtrack of award-winning thriller, 444, which premiered at Fantasia Festival, and worked on the sci-fi movie Mistral Spatial.
 He frequently works with Ubisoft and notably sang gregorian chants as a monk in the game Assassin’s Creed: Valhalla.